 • Be a full German citizen, with regular citizenship.

 • Have a valid passport.
-Only regular passports are considered for the ETA program – diplomatic, special and temporary passports will require other routes.
+Only regular passports are considered for the ETA-IL program – diplomatic, special and temporary passports will require other routes.
 Please make sure the passport you use to apply is the same one you’ll be using to enter Israel

 • Have no history of overstaying your 90-day period as a visitor in Israel (without good reason), violating visa conditions, or posing a security risk to Israel.
 If this is the case, your application will take longer and will be done outside of the ETA system.